MuhammadMannan/GIS2023_RESEARCH_PROJECT/README.md

-# Plant Species Data Collection App
+# Plant Species Data Collection App 🌱
 This is a mobile application built using Flutter and Dart that allows users to record data on various plant species.
 The app captures data such as the location, time, and date of the sighting, along with the species name and a description.
-The data is stored, retrieved, and modified using Firebase.
+The data is stored, retrieved, and modified using Firebase 🔥.

-## Features
+## Features ✅
 - Record data on various plant species including location, time, and date of the sighting, species name, and a description.
 - View previously recorded data
 - Edit or delete previously recorded data
 - Filter recorded data by species name or date of sighting

-## Installation
+## Installation 📲
 1. Clone the repository
 2. Run flutter pub get to install dependencies
 3. Create a Firebase project and set up Firestore